Response of wavelength-shifting and scintillating-wavelength-shifting fibers to ionizing radiation: Fiber response measurements

 \subsection{Beta response}

 For these measurements, a standard 1-inch-diameter plastic disk with embedded \textsuperscript{90}Sr isotope of activity 4.8\,$\mu$Ci served as the $\beta$ (electron) radiation point source.
-The disk was mounted on a 0.1-inch thick steel collimator installed on an optical bench in a dark box.
+The disk was mounted on a 0.1-inch thick steel collimator with a diameter of 0.1 inch, installed on an optical bench in a dark box.
 This setup enabled nearly perpendicular irradiation of the fibers at 13 positions between 5\,cm and 133\,cm from one end, as schematically illustrated in Figure~\ref{fig: Optical_Setup1}.

 Figure~\ref{fig: beta_sum_fitting} presents the mean number of photoelectrons (p.e.) detected by SiPMs for the three fibers.
 A low statistical uncertainty of the mean is achieved by a 10-minute measurement at each source position, thus comprising tens of thousands of events.
 The left column of the figure, panels (a), (c) and (e), shows raw mean data, while the right column, panels (b), (d) and (f), shows the corresponding double-exponential fits.
 The fits follow the functional form: